-In 2016, we continued to provide accessible goods and services to our clients and the general public.
-We were attentive to ensuring new or revised documents posted to our public website were prepared in an accessible format.
-In addition, information was provided in accessible formats, or with communication supports, upon request and we continue to flag ongoing requests for alternate formats and communication supports in our client accounts so that we can be proactive when communicating with our clients.
+In 2017, we continued to provide accessible goods and services to our clients and the general public.
+New or revised documents posted to our public website were prepared in an accessible format.
+Services were provided in accessible formats, or with communication supports, where request and we continue to flag ongoing requests for alternate formats and communication supports in our client accounts so that we can be proactive when communicating with our clients.
 All requests and feedback were addressed in a timely manner.